-Frontify is a great option for companies that are interested in having a secure space for their brand assets.
+Frontify is a great option for companies that are interested in having a secure space for their brand asset management.
 Not only does it check all of the boxes with its centralized storage, but it also provides you with space to create new brand assets and collaborate on projects, helping you keep everything in one place.

 With your core brand assets created and stored, it’s important to start educating your employees on using them.
 This will enable them to use your brand guidelines as they work on customer-facing projects.

 Start by showing your departments and teams how to access and navigate your brand guide.
 Explain how it can be used to inform future projects.
 Then, help them understand its value to the bottom line of the company.
 The better they appreciate it, the more incentive they'll have to refer to it, regularly.

 Now that you have your guidelines and best practices in place, take some time to review your current branding.
 Look for places where it may be off – where your tone doesn’t match the guidelines for your voice or where your design and visuals don’t match your Brand Guidelines – and make note of it.
 It’s important that these things are corrected as quickly as possible, to maintain the integrity of your brand.

 And remember to be thorough.
 Mistakes here are costly, because anything that affects the consistency of your brand, will also affect your bottom line.